surtarso/asap-cabinet-fe/README.md

 Edit the screenshot_art script and set your paths.

-Double check and run: `./screenshot_art.sh`
+Dry-run to check results: `./screenshot_art.sh --dry-run`

+Run the main script: `./screenshot_art.sh`

-Flags: --missing will display all tables without a wheel.png file.
+Flags: --wheel will display all tables without a wheel.png file.
+       --dmd will display all tables without a dmd.gif file.
        --force will override existing table/backglass images with new ones.
        --dry-run will print execution without doing anything.